Get started

 • The Ballerina.toml file contains metadata that describes your package.
 The bal tool also uses the Ballerina.toml file to identify the root of a package.

-• The main.bal file is a source file and it contains the Ballerina code that prints Hello, World! to the console.
-You can add any number of source files in the greeter directory.
+• The main.bal file is a source file, and it contains the Ballerina code that prints Hello, World! to the console.
+You can add any number of source files in the country-service directory.

 Say Hello, World!

 Open the package directory in your text editor.
-If you are using VS Code, you could navigate to the greeter directory and run code . to open the directory in VS Code.
+If you are using VS Code, you could navigate to the country-service directory and run code . to open the directory in VS Code.

 Then, open the main.bal file to see the generated source.